Business Model Breakdown

 Where the Revenue Comes From

-Who buys: Fabless semiconductor companies, integrated device manufacturers (IDMs), and government entities seeking specialized chip manufacturing.
+Who buys: Fabless semiconductor companies, Integrated Device Manufacturers (IDMs), and government entities across the automotive, IoT, communications, and defense industries.

 Why It Works (Competitive Advantages)

-- ✔High customer switching costs due to specialized designs
+- ✔Strong, sticky customer relationships with high switching costs due to specialized designs.

 What Our Analysis Says